-On the health sector, the Government is drafting plans for the revival of medical and hospital services by improving and maintaining facilities, service, skills training and patient care.
-Functional Divisional Command Centres will strengthen service delivery and coordination of grassroots health programmes.
+On the health sector, the Government is drafting plans for the revival of medical and hospital services by improving and maintaining facilities, services, skills training and patient care.
+Functional Divisional Command Centres will strengthen service delivery and coordination of grass-roots health programmes.
 Emphasis will be given to better access to electricity, connectivity and water.

 Community engagement and ownership are seen as key to attaining better health service coverage.
-There will be particular emphasis on improving services and divisional and sub-divisional hospitals.
+There will be particular emphasis on improving services at divisional and sub-divisional hospitals.

-Effectively managing the diabetes crisis is a priority for the Government, as well as dealing with the prevalence of other Non-Communicable Diseases (NCDs).
-These ailment account for 85 percent of all the deaths in Fiji.
+Effectively managing the diabetes crisis is a priority for the Government, as well as dealing with the prevalence of other non-communicable diseases.
+These ailments account for 85 per cent of all deaths in Fiji.

-The education system will be directed towards achieving the Sustainable Development Goals (SDGs) and for our children and tertiary students to reach their full potential.
-The recent back-toschool support programme underscored the Government's commitment to helping families with education costs.
+The education system will be directed towards achieving the sustainable development goals - and for our children and tertiary students to reach their full potential.
+The recent Back to School support programme underscored the Government's commitment to helping families with education costs.

-A major undertaking is the establishment of an Education Commission to review the entire education system in the country and make recommendations for improvement in the quality of teaching and leadership of our school system and the curriculum to meet the needs of our labour market.
+A major undertaking is the establishment of an Education Commission to review the entire education system in the country and make recommendations for improvement in the quality of teaching and leadership of our school system, and the curriculum to meet the needs of the labour market.

 Government will then convene an Education Summit, bringing together all stakeholders to consider the recommendations of the Education Commission and formulate a national education policy.

-The Government is moving to rebuild Fiji's relationship with the University of the South Pacific while maintaining synergy with the University of Fiji and the Fiji National University in meeting the labour market demands.
+The Government is moving to rebuild Fiji's relationship with the University of the South Pacific while maintaining synergy with the University of Fiji and the Fiji National University in meeting labour market demands.

-Policies for the ongoing development of young people and sports are central to the overall wellbeing of the nation.
-Government is committed to ensure that youth have access to knowledge, skills and training, so that they can effectively participate and contribute to nation building.
-Enhancement of sport facilities will attract more international sporting events and tournaments to our shores, positioning Fiji as the Pacific's sporting hub.
+Policies for the ongoing development of young people and sport are central to the overall wellbeing of the nation.

+The Government is committed to ensure that youth have access to knowledge, skills and training, so that they can effectively participate and contribute to nation-building.

+Enhancement of sport facilities will attract more international sporting events and tournaments to our shores positioning Fiji as the Pacific's sporting hub.

-The revival of the Rural and Outer Islands Development Programme will boost socioeconomic development in our rural setting.
-The Programme will be directed at income generating projects, improved infrastructure and better services including affordable cyclone-resistant housing, power and water supplies, sanitation systems and livelihoods.
-There will be improved coordination for disaster preparedness, response, recovery operations and mitigation.
+The revival of the Rural and Outer Island Development Programme will boost socio-economic development in our rural setting.
+The programme will be directed at income generating projects, improved infrastructure, and better services including affordable, cyclone resistant housing; power and water supplies; sanitation systems and sustainable livelihoods.

+There will be improved co-ordination for disaster preparedness, response, recovery operations and mitigation.

-Government will continue its efforts to end violence against women and girls and promote women's economic empowerment.
-The Government is determined that the needs and interests of women and girls will be reflected in the legislation, policies and the National Budget.
+The Government will continue its efforts to end violence against women and girls, and promote women's economic empowerment.
+The Government is determined that the needs and interests of women and girls will be reflected in legislation, policies and the National Budget.